UofTGroup3/toronto-newcomers-guide/assets/workFlow.md

 ### Given I need information in a different language,
 *When I* select my preferred language,
-*Then t*he site's content should be translated using the Google Translate API.
+*Then* the site's content should be translated using the Google Translate API.

 ### Given I attended an event or visited a place,
 *When I* navigate to that event or place in application